bhasanoglu/RickAndMorty/README.md

 ## Rick And Morty Wiki App

-Rick And Morty Wiki Android applicationwith The Rick and Morty API by bhasanoglu(Batuhan Hasanoğlu)
+Rick And Morty Wiki Android application with The Rick and Morty API by bhasanoglu(Batuhan Hasanoğlu)

 API Link: https://rickandmortyapi.com/